dananjayavr/stm32_cmake_minimal_template/README.md

 ### Initialize Project

-- Generate a project using CubeMX.
+- Generate a Makefile project using CubeMX.
 Use a development board and initialize all peripherals to their default mode (to generate all HAL files)

 - Outside the generated directory (ex.
 BSP), create a CMakeLists.txt and arm-none-eabi-gcc.cmake files.

+- Populate the CMakeLists.txt file using the generated Makefile (basically copying all necessary files).

 - If cloning this project, adapt the above two files accordingly to your MCU.
 Pay attention to :
     - Project name